• New Sailboats

 18 cat sailboat

 Catboats started out as workboats.
 According to marine historian Howard I. Chapelle, beamy, single-sailed centerboarders with half-decked hulls and barn door rudders began to appear in America around 1840, when, for the first time, there was sufficient demand to make fishing from small boats profitable.
 Sailed mostly in Lower New York Harbor and on Cape Cod Bay, cats fished, freighted, ferried, and packeted for decades.
 Their simplicity, stability, and shallow draft made them versatile, and their efficiency and ease of handling made them popular.
+Some say getting fish to market was the advent of sailboat racing.

 In the 1880s and ‘90s, catboat racing flourished, especially around New York.
 In that Gilded Age, unlimited “sandbaggers” with sky-scraping gaffs and gangs of crew pushed the type towards its speed (and safety) limits.
 Throughout the years, catboats have also made fine yachts.